 Should I have more tests done?

-Your caregiver may refer you for genetic counseling and genetic testing.
+You may be referred to genetic counseling and testing, such as amniocentesis or chorionic villus sampling (CVS) with chromosomal microarray or whole exome sequencing, which can help determine if the VSD is part of a genetic syndrome.
 This can provide essential information regarding your individual case.
 In addition, your caregiver may refer you to specialists in fetal heart problems, such as a maternal-fetal medicine specialist and/or a paediatric cardiologist.
 They can monitor your baby’s progress with specialised ultrasound scans focused on the fetal heart and the blood vessels around it.
 Those specialized ultrasounds are called fetal echocariography.
 The tests offered by your caregiver will depend on many associated factors.

 What are the things to watch for during the pregnancy?